 The Pelham Art Festival welcomes and includes artists, artisans and art lovers

-of all backgrounds and abilities.
+of all backgrounds and abilities

 What is equity, diversity and inclusion?

 Equity is the fair and respectful treatment of all people.
 Equity is the process; equality is the result.
-We believe in the inherent dignity and equal rights for all human beings, and strongly believe that no one should face discrimination on the basis of their race, color, religion, creed, gender, gender expression, age, national origin, ethnic origin, disability, marital status or sexual orientation.
-We will act to exclude discrimination in recruitment of artists, jurors and curators, committee members and volunteers in training and working conditions.
+We believe in the inherent dignity and equal rights for all human beings, and strongly believe that no one should face discrimination on the basis of their race, colour, religion, creed, gender, gender expression, age, national origin, ethnic origin, disability, marital status or sexual orientation.
+We will act to exclude discrimination in the recruitment of artists, jurors and curators, committee members and volunteers in training and working conditions.

 Inclusion is the creation of an environment where everyone feels welcome, is treated with respect and is able to fully participate.
 Assistance is available to those who face barriers related to disability so that no one feels excluded.

 Diversity in people and creative content strengthens the quality and impact of artistic talent by bringing together people of any background, and multiple ideas and perspectives.
 We are committed to celebrating Niagara’s diversity by providing an inclusive and welcoming environment for everyone including volunteers, exhibiting artists, jurors, curators, our sponsors, contributors, and donors supporting businesses and the people who attend the festival.

 We will do our best to follow our obligations to ensure the safety, rights and inclusion of all people.
 We will follow the Accessibility Policy as set out by the Town of Pelham, so please let us know if you require accommodations or assistance.
 We wish to remove barriers for people with disabilities or other challenges, promoting equal opportunities for all and welcome anyone who wants to expand their world through the appreciation of the arts.